Graham&son Graham&son

 Below are eight practical methods to clear a blockage effectively.

-1. Hot Water and Dish Soap
+Method 1.
+Hot Water and Dish Soap

 Heat and lubrication help soften clogs.
 This method works best for paper and organic waste.